In this Article

 Facial cleansers also tend to be oil based (in a good way, with nourishing, hydrating oils such as the cacao seed butter and apricot kernel oil we use in our facial cleanser).

 This means that they work by dissolving oil based dirt, grime, pollution and make up, since oil attracts oil.
 (Whereas water repels oil, if you remember from school science lessons, oil and water don’t mix.)
 So creamy cleansers generally give your face a deeper clean.

 Face washes and soaps are less moisturising than creamy facial cleansers as they contain soap which foams.
 Foaming agents and soaps can change the pH of the skin and strip the skin of the oils that it needs to remain moisturised.

 They often contain a foaming agent called sodium lauryl sulphate, or SLS.
 SLS can irritate the skin, even if you have a normal skin type.
 They can be especially irritating on sensitive or acne prone skin.

 Soap contains compounds called surfactants, that break down oils and dirt so that water can react with them to rinse them away when using a facial wash.
 These surfactants disrupt the surface of the skin, potentially causing it to become stressed out.

+Can I use both a face wash and a cleanser, we hear you cry!
 We would recommend avoiding face washes and bars of soap to wash your face with, since they can disrupt the normal skin pH, irritate the skin with their foaming agents and strip the skin of their natural oils.